Team973/2018-inseason/docs/YourFirstPR.md

 Good stuff.
 Now type `git diff`.
 What does it say?
 You can see exactly what you changed, every detail down to the last space.
 Is this diff what you would expect it to be?
 How many lines did you change?
 If you just added your name, it should only be one line.
 Looking at the output of `git diff` is a good habit to get into because it'll tell you if you accidentally made other changes and it'll remind you what you did.

 Are you satisfied with your diff?
 You can always go back and make more changes.
 Let's commit this.
 Type `git add src/Robot.h`.
 Now type `git status`.
-OMG THE OUTPUT CHANGED.
+HARK!
+THE OUTPUT CHANGED!
 Now git says "blah blah blah changes to be committed blah blah blah".
 Good stuff.
 This is git's way of telling us that next time you type commit, it's going to include these changes in that commit.

 Let's commit!
 Type `git commit`.
 The first time you do this it might ask you to do some configuring on your machine... read the instructions git gives you and do what it says.
 It's likely that you'll see a nano session after a second or two.
 This is where you write your changelog.
 What changes are in this commit?
 Describe what you did in traditional-tweet-form (225 characters or less).
 When you're done, save like you would any other nano session.
 Type control-o then enter to save and type control x to exit nano.